 - Easy integration with time-tracking software like TSheets and Homebase

-Notably, Gusto automates every payroll task, which makes it a lifesaver for busy small-business owners who literally can’t afford to waste time manually running payroll every single pay period.
+We love that even with Gusto's cheapest plan, the software automates just about every payroll task.
+That automation is a lifesaver for busy small-business owners who literally can’t afford to waste time manually running payroll every single pay period.

 By signing up I agree to the Terms of Use and Privacy Policy.

 Gusto’s HR features aren’t as thorough as those you’ll get with ADP, Paychex, and even QuickBooks Payroll.
-But while Gusto doesn’t have thorough HR administration, it’s perfect for small businesses that need just the basics at an affordable cost.
-With Gusto Core (Gusto’s cheapest plan), you’ll find these HR perks:
+But while Gusto doesn’t have thorough HR administration, its Simple plan is perfect for small businesses that need just the basics at an affordable cost.

 - Expansive employee benefits options, including life insurance and commuter benefits